etsubu/StonksBot/README.md

     * This list defines server specific admins which can bypass the whitelistedChannels restriction
   * trustedGroup:
     * Less permissive version of the adminGroup allows to bypass whitelistedChannels restriction

+Note that instead of names, the configs require you to use ID values.
+The benefit is that if channel/user/server names change this does not affect the unique id values.
+In order to be able to copy ID values you need to enable developer mode in discord.
+Instructions on how to do this are provided at https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-

 Example: